aehng/Lecture-Notes/Module0/Software_Development_Plan.md

 **Important - do not change the code in this phase**

+This will be the longest part of your plan.

 In this phase you devise a process for obtaining the *output* from the *input*.
 Decompose the problem into simple, manageable functions, then design each function individually.

 Describe how your functions will process data by sketching them in **pseudocode**.
 Do not write real code now; you will make many mistakes.
 Mistakes are a critical part of your journey; you cannot write a good program without them.
 But, it is easier to throw away *pseudocode* than runnable code.
 This is why you must resist the urge to write *real* Python code now!
 At first the pseudocode will be vague; incrementally refine it until it is nearly as detailed as *real* code.

-When your pseudocode is suitably detailed, on paper (or a whiteboard) pretend to call your functions to learn what they will do.
-Consider both good and bad inputs.
-It is not a bad thing for your functions to return a bad result or crash; it is only bad when they do this *unexpectedly*.
-Keep notes of these thought experiments so you can revisit them after you write these functions for real.

-This is an example of what pseudocode looks like.
+This is an example of what pseudocode looks like:

 ```python
 def rotate_lower(c, n)